-When I first became a zookeeper, very little training was done in the zoo setting, outside of captive dolphins and sea lions.
+When I first became a zookeeper, very little training was done in the zoo setting (outside of captive dolphins and sea lions).
 The amazing marine mammal trainer, Karen Pryor, realized that these same techniques could be applied to other animals, and she developed “clicker training”.
 We trainers are all eternally grateful to her.
-I was lucky to be a part of some of the early pioneering of this sort of positive reinforcement training in the zoo setting.
-We were zookeepers who realized that these same kind of training might benefit our animals, that training could enable keepers to make animals easier to manage, more easily asking them to move them from exhibits into holding areas, for example, and even to participate in their own medical care.
+I was lucky to be a part of some of the earliest pioneering of this sort of positive reinforcement training in the zoo setting.
+We were a group of zookeepers at Zoo Atlanta who realized that these same kind of training might benefit our animals, that training could likely enable keepers to make animals easier to manage, more easily asking them to move from exhibits into holding areas, for example, and most importantly even to participate in their own medical care.
 We wanted to avoid stress for the animals above anything else, and we knew we could make it happen.

 As soon as we heard about this, we orangutan keepers at Zoo Atlanta were so happy.
 We had already been teaching our orangutans simple behaviors like presenting different body parts to the mesh of their enclosure (their ear, their open mouth, their fingernails, etc) and we had already started teaching them to put their upper arm against the mesh for us to touch, and we were touching their arms with a variety of nonthreatening objects like a pen or a spoon handle with the vision of injection training in the future.
-With the Brookfield Zoo success we knew we were on the right track, and we began to use the barrel of a syringe and later dummy needles that had been blunted so the looked like the real thing but didn’t hurt.
+With the Brookfield Zoo success we knew we were on the right track, and we began to use just the barrel of a syringe without a needle, and later “dummy” needles that had been blunted so the looked like the real thing but didn’t hurt to shape this behavior.

 Our shared goal was to change the way zookeepers interacted with the animals in their care, reducing stress, creating relationships that were based on trust, and enriching their lives in captivity.
 It was critical to us that the animals’ participation was completely voluntary, and that they would enjoy the activity.